duchienmtp/SWA-Hexagonal-Architecture/README.md

 The entire application stack is managed by Docker Compose.

 **Start the Docker Containers**:
-    Once the build is complete, start all services using Docker Compose:
+Once the build is complete, start all services using Docker Compose: `docker compose up -d --build`.
-    ```bash
-    docker-compose up --build
-    ```

 * The `--build` flag ensures that Docker rebuilds the images with your latest code.
-    * To run in the background, use `docker-compose up -d --build`.
+* To run in the background, use `docker compose up -d --build`.

 ---
 ## 3. Accessing Services